 - Traditional pilgrimage

-- Church tourism which involves visiting sites of prayer and shrines but for their cultural significance, architectural importance, aesthetic beauty or historic value – not for any religious motivation.
+- Church tourism, which involves visiting sites of prayer and shrine, but for their cultural significance, architectural importance, aesthetic beauty or historic value – not for any religious motivation.

 - Religious events

 - Secular pilgrimage which involves visiting a hero’s grave (Elvis’ Graceland, Jim Morrisson’s grave in Paris); a site of environmental or human tragedy (Pompeii, Tsunami sites in Indian Ocean, Ground Zero in New York); a battlefield site (Monte Cassino, Cu Chi tunnels in Vietnam) or; an ancestral home (diaspora returning to their ethnic place of origin), can be considered as pilgrimage.
 It’s mainly travels which purposely or inadvertently includes a meaningful, transformative experience, beyond the norm, that impacts an individual’s belief system is being recognised as secular pilgrimage.

 Of course, a blog may be the best tourism marketing tool for religious tourism because, whether it’s believers or non-believers, there’s great potential for content marketing covering history, folk tales, culture, on site-information, architecture, aesthetics and art.
 Many of these travellers are avid readers, so it’s a win-win.
 Be careful, however, not to create tourism marketing content that may be offensive.
 Always keep it neutral and diverse.

 War tourism is sometimes referred to as dark tourism or mourning tourism.
 It involves visiting those places and sites that have witnessed the greatest tragedies in history.
 Besides this history of human suffering and bloodshed, these locations are famous for their historical value.
 Examples of these sites are:

 - Famous sites in Japan, Hiroshima and Nagasaki

 - The War Remnants Museum, Ho Chi Minh City, Vietnam